 Psychologists are experts in human behaviour, having studied the brain, memory, learning, human development and the processes determining how people think, feel, behave and react.

 Psychologists apply their expertise using reliable and scientifically supported methods.
 These methods can be used to treat individuals, families and also groups and organisations.

-Psychologists at Minda's Southern Disability Support are experienced in working with people living with intellectual disability.
-Their services include designing and delivering a range of therapeutic responses, which aim to reduce the complexities that living with a disability can bring.
+Psychologists at Minda are experienced in working with people with intellectual disability.
+Their services include designing and delivering a range of therapeutic responses, which aim to reduce the complexities that living with disability can bring.

 Southern Disability Support psychologists can offer:

 - Counselling and support

 - Prescription and review of restrictive practices